amichalu/react-terminal/README.md

 The aim was to make the React component which could listen to external events, receive & render data and knows nothing about the source of the data.

-From the other side I wanted to have the pure data source object which knows nothing about visual rendering.
+From the other side I wanted to have a pure data source object which knows nothing about visual rendering.

 :smile: Live demo: https://rhoc.amovile.com